renzol2/brain/docs/sampling-signal-processing.md

 - smooth signals take on a more square-like appearance
 - low [[amplitude]] signals have access to fewer resolution points, and are therefore particularly prone
-- results in additional high-frequency components in the spectrum, also called harmonic distortion
+- results in additional high-frequency components in the [[spectrum]], also called harmonic distortion

 **Dither** is a small amount of low-level noise added to an analog signal, prior to sampling/quantization, in order to randomize (and therefore eliminate) quantization error.